terminal42/contao-notification_center/UPGRADE.md

 * Notification Center can now automatically generate the text variant based on HTML for e-mails.
 It does try to be smart about converting links, lists etc.
+* The corresponding language does not need an exact match of the root page language settings anymore.
+It will try to fall back to the general locale first, before taking the one that is configured to be fallback.
+E.g. (`de_CH` first, then `de` and only then the fallback).